 Tired of searching for the holy grail of gourmet goodness?
 At Made In, we’re all about self-sufficiency.
 You can satisfy your Mexican street corn craving by following these simple tips for making elote on the stovetop.

-- Start by husking and cleaning your cobs of corn, removing as much silk as possible
+- Remove the husk and clean your cobs of corn, removing as much silk as possible

-- Place a pan on the stovetop and melt some butter over medium-high heat (for that beautiful black char, a cast iron skillet comes highly recommended, although you can likely get by with a high quality carbon steel or other kitchen frying pan)
+- Place a pan on the stovetop and melt some butter over medium-high heat (for that beautiful black char, a high quality carbon steel or other kitchen frying pan will work beautifully)

 - Place the ears of corn in the pan, turning ears every 3 minutes until sides are evenly charred and tender; the process should take about 15 minutes

-- While the corn is cooking, mix up your mayonnaise, crema, chili powder, cilantro, salt and other desired ingredients
+- While the corn is cooking, mix up your mayonnaise, sour cream of Mexican crema, chili powder, cilantro, salt and other desired ingredients

-- Remove ears from the skillet and completely coat with your liquid mixture
+- Remove ears from the skillet and completely coat with your mixture

-- Sprinkle with cojita cheese and spritz with lime juice before serving
+- Sprinkle with cojita cheese and spritz with a squeeze of lime before serving

 5 Fabulous Mexican Street Corn Recipes